DataFire/Integrations/integrations/generated/epa_gov_air/README.md

   * p_qiv `string` (values: 0, GT1, GT2, GT4, GT8, 12): Quarters in Noncompliance Limiter.
 Enter a coded value to limit results to facilities with given quarter of noncompliance.
   * p_naa `string`: Non-Attainment Area Flag.
 Enter a Y or N to filter for or against facilities flagged as non-attainment areas.
   * p_impw `string` (values: Y, N): Discharging into Impaired Waters Flag.
 Enter Y to limit results to facilities with discharge to waterbodies listed as impaired in the ATTAINS database.
-  * p_trep `string` (values: NONE, CURR, NOTCURR): Current Toxics Release Inventory (TRI) Reporter Limiter.
+  * p_trep `string` (values: CURR, NOTCURR): Current Toxics Release Inventory (TRI) Reporter Limiter.
 Enter one of the following codes to limit results.
   * p_tri_cat `string` (values: TOTAL, CARC, HAP): Toxic Release Inventory Released To Air Chemical Identifier Category Filter.
 Enter the chemical identifier category code to limit results.
 Note when filtering by TRI chemical identifier categories one may not also filter by specific chemical identifiers via p_tri_pol.
 You must also specify a release amount using p_tri_amt or p_tri_any_amt.
   * p_tri_amt `string` (values: 0, GT0, GT1000, GT5000, GT10000, GT50000): Toxic Release Inventory Release Amount Filter.
 Enter a value in pounds to limit results to facilities releasing this amount or greateer of TRI releases.
 Valid values are 0, GT0, GT1000, GT5000, GT10000 and GT50000.
 Note when filtering by TRI release amounts one may only use either p_tri_amt or p_tri_any_amt.
   * p_tri_any_amt `number`: Toxic Release Inventory Release Of Any Kind Above Value Filter.
 Enter a value to limit results to facilities releasing this amount or more of TRI releases.
 Note when filtering by TRI releases one may only use p_tri_any_amt or p_tri_amt and not both.